attractivechaos/kann/README.md

 * CPU only.
 As such, KANN is **not** intended for training huge neural networks.

-* Lack of some common operators and architectures such as no batch normalization.
+* Lack of some common operators and architectures such as batch normalization.

 * Verbose APIs for training RNNs.